-10. 'Dual registered' pupils
+Dual registered pupils

-10.1 Where a pupil is on roll at the school and starts to attend a Learning Centre (LC), the chronology and other relevant information in the child protection file should be copied and passed to the DSL at the LC at the earliest opportunity.
-Because of the nature of such 'bespoke' arrangements for individual pupils, the two DSLs should agree on which one of them will keep the chronology updated and how best to communicate to each other significant events and issues in relation to that pupil.
+• Where a pupil is on roll at a school and also attending an Alternative Provision, the chronology and other relevant information in the child protection file should be copied and passed to the DSL at the alternative provision.
+The two DSLs should agree on who will keep the chronology updated and how best to communicate to each other significant events and issues in relation to that pupil.
+This decision should be in writing and copied to both files.
+Parents/carers should be informed of this process.